 Learn More about the Twinkle Star Dance Program here.

 Our ShowStars dance classes are a perfect balance of structure and fun based on child development principles and taught by qualified adult teachers.
-These combination classes for students in grades 1-12 include lessons in ballet, tap, jazz, hip-hop, lyrical and musical theatre.
+These combination classes include lessons in ballet, tap, jazz, hip-hop, lyrical and musical theatre.
 During these formative years, students will focus on correct technique, showmanship, artistry, and performance skills.
 Students build upon existing skills and grow year to year.

 Tap is an exciting rhythmic exercise and dance form, which is enjoyable to both kids and adults.
 Rooted in African-American History, tap offers a variety of styles and techniques.
 Students will realize results in dance movement after a minimum number of classes.
 The classes stress the basics of tap and allows dancers to build into combinations which are great to watch and delightful to hear.